KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Findings" %}
 * The effect cannot be refreshed.
 * Energy will not be drained by using elemental skill while the effect is active.
+* The Energy drain effect has a 7-frame delay from when Elemental Skill is cast to when you actually lose energy.
 {% endtab %}
 {% endtabs %}